lidq92/img2latex-mathpix/README.md

 APP_KEY=YOUR_APP_KEY
 ```

-Replace `YOUR_APP_ID` and `YOUR_APP_KEY` with your API keys.
+Replace `YOUR_APP_ID` and `YOUR_APP_KEY` with your API Keys.

 Put the `config` file in the same directory location as the executable app.
-For example, if you are using native build version `Image2LaTeX-x.x.x-OS.zip`, place it to extracted location `Image2LaTeX-OS/bin/` .
+For example, if you are using native build version `Image2LaTeX-x.x.x-os.zip`, place it to extracted location `Image2LaTeX-os/bin/` .

 Otherwise, this app will create a template `config` in the aforementioned location at the first launch.
 Replace your credentials before the first request is submitted.

 **Do not share your `config` file with others.**
-This app will also not send your API keys to others except for MathpixOCR API server (see [OCRRequest.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/OCRRequest.java) to learn how your API keys are used).
+This app will also not send your API Keys to others except for MathpixOCR API server (see [OCRRequest.java](https://github.com/blaisewang/img2latex-mathpix/blob/master/src/main/java/OCRRequest.java) to learn how your API Keys are used).

 ## Usage

-If you downloaded `Image2LaTeX-x.x.x-OS.zip`, run this app with double-clicking the executable `Image2LaTeX` (or `Image2LaTeX.bat` on Windows) at `Image2LaTeX-OS/bin/` or with:
+If you downloaded `Image2LaTeX-x.x.x-os.zip`, run this app with double-clicking the executable `Image2LaTeX` (or `Image2LaTeX.bat` on Windows) at `Image2LaTeX-os/bin/` or with:

 ```
 ./Image2LaTeX